-This Farfalle with Salmon, Lemon, and Peas is a delicious pasta recipe with chunks of tender salmon, and garden peas in a to-die-for creamy lemon sauce!
+This Farfalle with Salmon, Lemon, and Peas is a deliciously easy pasta recipe with chunks of tender salmon, and garden peas in a creamy lemon sauce!

 Farfalle is the perfect pasta shape for this, it retains a bite, and the lemony cream sauce nestles in the crevices of the bow.
 I think pasta shapes like this are so much better for creamy sauces, everything just mixes together better and doesn’t clump like strand pasta can.

-- 2 good rounded cups farfalle, (bowtie pasta) uncooked
+- 2 good rounded cups farfalle pasta, uncooked

 - 1/2 lb salmon fillet or leftover cooked salmon

 - juice and zest of 1 large or 2 small lemons